floppyFK/kittyhack/README.md

 The WLAN signal is probably too weak because the WLAN antenna is mounted on the outside of the Kittyflap and has to pass therefore an additional wall or door to reach your router.
 Make sure the distance to the router is not too great.
 If the WLAN signal is too weak, the Kittyflap will eventually disconnect and will only reconnect after being restarted by unplugging and plugging it back in (I am still investigating why this happens - I am trying to find a solution!).
-In Kittyhack version 1.2.0 and later, you can check the strength of the WLAN signal in the 'Info' section.

-### Why is the website background grayed out and the content disappears when I try to switch sections?
+### Why does the website background turn gray and the content disappear when I try to switch sections?
-This issue is related to power-saving features on smartphones and tablets: When your browser on your smartphone loses focus (e.g., when you switch to the home screen), communication with the Kittyhack page stops after a few seconds.
-I am still working on a solution for this problem.
+This issue is caused by the power-saving features of smartphones and tablets: When your browser on your smartphone loses focus (for example, when switching to the home screen), the connection to the Kittyhack page is interrupted after a few seconds.
-In the meantime, you can simply reload the Kittyhack page (e.g., with the refresh gesture) to make it work normally again.

-### After updating Kittyhack from v1.1 to v1.2, the detection area for 'Mouse' or 'No Mouse' is not marked in the images in the image view, even though I have activated the *Show detection overlay* function
-For old images imported from version v1.1, these areas were not saved.
-This function is only available from version v1.2.
-For all newly captured images, this area will be saved correctly.
+By now (since v1.5), the page should automatically reload itself after such a connection loss.
+If this does not happen, please reload the page manually (e.g., using the refresh gesture).

-### I have successfully installed Kittyhack v1.2.
+### I have successfully installed Kittyhack.
 Shouldn't the night light be activated when it gets too dark?
-Please restart the Kittyflap once after installation (in the 'System' section -> 'Restart Kittyflap'), then it should work.
+The switching to night mode (infrared filter) is handled automatically by the built-in camera module.
+If you cover the area of the camera module completely with your hand during sufficient daylight, you should hear a faint clicking sound.
+If you do not hear this click, the switching is probably defective.
+There have already been some cases where the switching was defective.
+In this case, the module (Akozon 5MP OV5647) unfortunately has to be replaced.
+You can find more details in this post: https://github.com/floppyFK/kittyhack/issues/81

+### My cat flap recognizes everything as prey—except the actual prey.
+The detected zones are somewhere random in the image.
+You are probably still using an original object detection model from Kittyflap.
+These original models are not reliable!
+It is highly recommended to train your own model.
+You can find instructions in the [Wiki](https://github.com/floppyFK/kittyhack/wiki/%5BEN%5D-Kittyhack-v2.0-%E2%80%90-Train-own-AI%E2%80%90Models).
+If you are already using your own model, continue to train and refine it.
+Also, make sure that only high-quality and meaningful images are included in your datasets.

 ---